 |Housing & Meals||$11,739.00||$11,739.00|

-*Aside from tuition and fees, all amounts are estimates.
-The student financial aid budget provides $1,773 per month in living expenses and $900 each semester for books and supplies.
+*All amounts are subject to change.
+The student financial aid budget provides $1,654 per month in living expenses and $900 each semester for books and supplies.
 The "Total Estimated Cost of Attendance" is used to determine your maximum financial eligibility.
-All information is subject to change.
-Financial aid packages may be a combination of scholarships, loans, and tuition remission (for 2L and 3L students with RA positions).
 See Iowa Residency for information on resident status.